Up to 60% off sofas & mattresses — limited‑time deals.

 Seat height 19.5" 19" 17.5" 17"

-Suspension system 8-way hand-tied springs Heavy-gauge steel sinuous springs 8-way hand-tied springs 8-way hand-tied springs
+Suspension 8-way hand-tied springs Heavy-gauge steel sinuous springs 8-way hand-tied springs 8-way hand-tied springs

-Back cushion fill / setup Down/feather/fiber fill Scatter-back or classic-back; down/feather/fiber fill Down/feather/fiber fill Fiber fill
+Back setup Down/feather/fiber fill Scatter-back or classic-back; down/feather/fiber fill Down/feather/fiber fill Fiber fill

-Cleaning & maintenance feel Standard upholstery care (vacuum + spot clean) Most forgiving day to day thanks to the slipcover Fabric choice matters; low profile keeps the look tidy Simple upkeep; tailored shape stays composed between uses
+Cleaning feel Standard upholstery care: vacuum and spot clean Most forgiving day to day thanks to the slipcover Fabric choice matters; low profile keeps the look tidy Simple upkeep; tailored shape stays composed

 How We Tested It

-I lived with each sofa through delivery and setup, long sitting sessions, and normal “real life” routines.
-Over several evenings, I rotated between upright laptop work, movie-length lounging, and quick naps while tracking seat-depth fit, back support, and cushion recovery.
-Marcus focused on edge perching, repeated stand-ups, and heat buildup during longer sessions.
-Carlos watched for neck and mid-back fatigue during work-to-relax posture shifts.
-Mia concentrated on curl-up comfort, pressure points, and how easy it was to settle into a corner seat.
-Scores reflect Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+I lived with each sofa through delivery and setup, then rotated through laptop work, movie-length lounging, quick naps, and repeated sit-to-stand transitions—the same kinds of sessions we use in How We Test Sofas.
+Across several evenings, I tracked seat-depth fit, back support, heat buildup, and how quickly the cushions recovered after long sessions.
+Marcus focused on edge perching, repeated stand-ups, and warmth during longer sits.
+Carlos watched for neck and mid-back fatigue during work-to-relax posture changes.
+Mia paid close attention to curl-up comfort, pressure points, and whether the corner seat was easy to settle into.
+Final scores reflect Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.

 Maiden Home Sofa: Our Testing Experience